GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 [authorization policy](https://www.pomerium.com/reference/#policy) contains no secrets, so you can place it directly in an [environment variable](https://www.pomerium.io/reference/#configuration-settings).

-The [Dockerfile](https://github.com/pomerium/pomerium/blob/master/.github/Dockerfile-cloudrun) for this setup for Cloud Run is based on the Dockerfile in
+The [Dockerfile for this setup for Cloud Run](https://github.com/pomerium/pomerium/blob/master/.github/Dockerfile-cloudrun) is based on the Dockerfile in
 [vals-entrypoint](https://github.com/pomerium/vals-entrypoint).

-This image expects a configuration file present at `/pomerium/config.yaml`, and can source it from Google Cloud Secret Manager.
+This image depends on a configuration file present at `/pomerium/config.yaml`, and can source it from Google Cloud Secret Manager.
 To do so, set
 `VALS_FILES=[secretref]:/pomerium/config.yaml` and set any other [Pomerium environment variables](https://www.pomerium.io/reference/#configuration-settings) directly or with an additional `secretref`.